kwaldenphd/world-wide-web/README.md

 60. View the page in your browser to see if the image has loaded correctly.

 <blockquote>Q4: Create another link to another HTML page or image, but save that file in a different directory or folder on your computer.
-How did you have to modify your <code><a href></code> to call that file in your webpage?
+How did you have to modify the HTML to call that file in your webpage?
 Why?</blockquote>

 # Using Cascading Style Sheets (CSS)